bdesanctis/bamdam/README.md

 usage: bamdam compute [-h] --in_bam IN_BAM --in_lca IN_LCA --out_tsv OUT_TSV --out_subs OUT_SUBS --stranded STRANDED [--k K] [--upto UPTO]

 optional arguments:
-  -h, --help           show this help message and exit --in_bam IN_BAM      Path to the BAM file (required) --in_lca IN_LCA      Path to the LCA file (required) --out_tsv OUT_TSV    Path to the output tsv file (required) --out_subs OUT_SUBS  Path to the output subs file (required) --stranded STRANDED  Either ss for single stranded or ds for double stranded (required) --k K                Value of k for per-node counts of unique k-mers and duplicity (default: 29) --upto UPTO          Keep nodes up to and including this tax threshold; use root to disable (default: family)
+  -h, --help            show this help message and exit --in_bam IN_BAM       Path to the BAM file (required) --in_lca IN_LCA       Path to the LCA file (required) --out_tsv OUT_TSV     Path to the output tsv file (required) --out_subs OUT_SUBS   Path to the output subs file (required) --stranded STRANDED   Either ss for single stranded or ds for double stranded (required) --k K                 Value of k for per-node counts of unique k-mers and duplicity (default: 29) --upto UPTO           Keep nodes up to and including this tax threshold (default: family) --mode MODE           Mode to calculate stats.
+1: use best alignment (recommended), 2: average over reads, 3:
+                        average over alignments (default: 1) --plotdupdust PLOTDUPDUST
+                        Path to create a duplicity-dust plot for this sample (default: not set) --show_progress       Print a progress bar (default: not set)
 ```

 Full list of the output tsv columns: